sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

-[7](# " Here the process of finding out, from the given diameter, the area of the cross-section of a cylinder is supposed to be known.
-This is given in the sixth Vyavahāra, in the 19th stanza, where the area of circle is said to be approximately equal to the diameter squared and then divided by 4and multiplied by 3.
-Kṛṣṇāgaru is a kind of fragrant wood burnt in fire as incense.").
+7[^226].
 A good piece of *kṛṣṇagaru*, 12 *hastas* in length and 3 *hastas* in diameter, is consumed (at the rate of) 1 cubic*aṅgula*a day.
 What is the time required for the (complete) consumption of this cylinder ?
 8. (If) a *vāha* of very superior black gram, along with 1 *drōṇa*, *āḍhaka* and 1*kuḍava* (thereof), has been purchased by means of 10$\\frac{1}{2}$, *svarṇas* , what measure (may we purchase of it) by means of 100$\\frac{1}{2}$*svarṇas* ?
 9. Where 1$\\frac{1}{8}$*palas*of *kuṅkuma*is obtainable by means of 3$\\frac{1}{2}$*purāṇas*, what measure (of it) may (we obtain) there by means of 100 *purāṇas* ?

+[^226]: " Here the process of finding out, from the given diameter, the area of the cross-section of a cylinder is supposed to be known.
+This is given in the sixth Vyavahāra, in the 19th stanza, where the area of circle is said to be approximately equal to the diameter squared and then divided by 4and multiplied by 3.
+Kṛṣṇāgaru is a kind of fragrant wood burnt in fire as incense."

 10. By means of 7$\\frac{1}{2}$ *palas* of ginger, 13$\\frac{1}{2}$ *paṇas* were obtained ; say, O friend, what (may be obtained) in return for 32$\\frac{1}{2}$ *palas* of ginger?